 I am an artist interested in education and an educator interested in art; it depends on the day and the place.
-I dream of the symbiosis of two species every morning.

 The research makes my feet run from one side to the other, it forces me to touch everything and it also helps me to know how to stop, to listen.
 But above all, it tells me every day, along with music and pedagogy, that I am an eternal learner.